telerik/fiddler-everywhere-docs/capture-traffic/capture-system-traffic.md

 ## Capturing System Traffic

-Once [Fiddler Everywhere is installed]({%slug login-and-update%}), and it's [root certificate trusted]({%slug trust-certificate%}), you can use the web-traffic capturing of the proxy tool.
 Fiddler logs all HTTP and HTTPS traffic between your computer and the Internet and helps you analyze and debug the incoming and outgoing traffic from any application that supports a proxy&mdash;Google Chrome, Firefox, various desktop applications, CLI applications, and virtually any other application that respects the OS proxy settings.
 You can use the captured traffic to debug issues, mock HTTP requests and responses, identify performance bottlenecks, share them with collaborators, and more.

 To capture system traffic with Fiddler Everywhere: